 soon after losing it, i heard that a dear aunt of mine had a baluchari seller visiting her regularly, with sarees straight from the weavers. the green one here and that other grey and black one with highlights of yellow and motifs that look clearly like something from the mughal era, perhaps the sultans of bengal, both are from her baluchari man. she’s bought me several over the years. bishnupuri silk is dense yet light with a smooth svelte feel. the sarees are so easy to wear. and i can’t get over the colour combinations, from elegant to completely unorthodox; sometimes you’ll see the brightest/strangest shades on a saree and yet the effect will be classy and poised. my aunt always remarks on the innate ability of the “taanti,” the weavers… and the very small amount of money we pay for these absolutely non-designer unusual pieces. i think the most i’ve paid for a baluchari has been rupees seven thousand.

-while pondering on the baluchari, my thoughts suddenly went to another famous battle field. polashir juddha, the battle of plassey. i thought of robert clive, all of twenty four or whatever he was at the time when he won the battle and established a british company’s rule on a part of india. why was i thinking of clive i wondered. what was the saree trying to tell me?
+while pondering on the baluchari, my thoughts suddenly went to another famous battle field. polashir juddha, the battle of plassey. i thought of robert clive, all of thirty two or whatever he was at the time when he won the battle and established a british company’s rule on a part of india. why was i thinking of clive i wondered. what was the saree trying to tell me?

-baluchar, which means sand bank, was a small town on the banks of the river bhagirathi, a tributary of the ganga. in the early 1700s nawab murshid quli khan, the diwan of bengal under aurangzeb, moved his capital from dhaka/dacca to maksudabad nearby, renaming it murshidabad after his own name (nice nawabi thing to do i guess). the baluchari came into being around this time and became popular. the mulberry silk was locally cultivated, weavers from gujarat may have been involved in the creation of its idiom and texture.
+baluchar, which means sand bank, was a small town on the banks of the river bhagirathi, a tributary of the ganga. in the early 1700s nawab murshid quli khan, the diwan of bengal under aurangzeb, moved his capital from dhaka/dacca to maksudabad nearby, renaming it murshidabad after his own name (nice nawabi thing to do, i guess). the baluchari came into being around this time and became popular. the mulberry silk was locally cultivated, weavers from gujarat may have been involved in the creation of its idiom and texture.

 although the mughal empire was in decline, murshidabad became a thriving trading port and had many marwari traders, gujaratis, armenians, arabs, jews, dutch, french, english, and other merchants living there. textile was of course one of the many things india was known for and exported. baluchari also found its foreign takers. its motifs back then reflected the life of the mughals, the court, the zamindars, etc., and held up a picture of the times.